-When an organisation messes up – missed deadlines, inability to deliver on expectations etc. – there is a tendency to over communicate.
+When an organization messes up – missed deadlines, inability to deliver on expectations, etc. – there is a tendency to over-communicate.
 Representatives will send lengthy apology emails.
 Teams will discuss strategies to fix any damage.
 Phone conversations for determining the next course of action will be abundant.
 However, rarely, if ever, do we put the same emphasis on sharing the positives.

 Even when you’re looking to boost B2B customer retention rates, don’t shy away from talking about shared successes.
 This reminds them of how your organization helped them solve a problem.
 Even if they don’t need your services right now, they will think of you the next time they do.

 Is there a better way to boost B2B customer retention rates than with a win-back promo?